bgoonz/BGOONZ_BLOG_2.0/notes/articles/4Way2addExternalJS-in-React.md

 For features used across the application, we can simply add JS files to `head` using the `<script>` tag in our global `index.html` file.

 However, for the features that are used in specific components, this makes no sense.
-Since React doesn’t support the `<script>` tag in `Component`_,_ here are a few ways of appending JS files to specific components.
+Since React doesn't support the `<script>` tag in `Component`_,_ here are a few ways of appending JS files to specific components.

 This is the easiest way of loading JS files for a beginner.